 Filters in Jira allow users to better manage their tasks by making Jira search commands less overwhelming.

 Read on to learn all you need to know about filters in Jira.

 When to Use a Filter in Jira

-A filter in Jira is a way to control the flow of work items in a particular project.
-Filters can be used to show or hide work items based on specific criteria, such as the type of work item, the status of the work item, or the assignee of the work item.
-Filters can also be used to create views of the project that show only a subset of the work items in that project.
+A filter in Jira is also a way to look up the flow of work items in a project.
+With filters, users can control which work items are displayed based on specific criteria, such as the type of work item, its status, the label (via Jira label filter), or the assignee.

 How to Create a Filter in Jira

-- Once the filters page has loaded, from the top left-hand corner, click the “Create filter” button.
+- Once the filters page loads, click the “Create filter” button from the top left-hand corner.

-- Next, from the top of the search page, set the assignee to “Current User”.
+- From the top of the search page, set the assignee to “Current User.”

-- Using these specific filters, the search results will return unresolved issues that have been assigned to the current user.
+- The search results modified via these filters will return unresolved issues that have been assigned to the current user.

 How to Edit a Filter in Jira

 You may use certain Jira filters in your regular workflow.
 To that end, you can save filters for later use.